dstrick17/Vasoreactivity-Testing-in-Group-3-Pulmonary-Hypertension/README.md

-# Vasoreactivity in Group 3 Pulmonary Hypertension
+# Vasoreactivity Testing in Group 3 Pulmonary Hypertension

 ## Overview
 This repository contains a series of Python scripts designed to analyze the impact of vasoreactivity testing on the prognosis of patients with Group 3 pulmonary hypertension.
 Vasoreactivity testing is a crucial diagnostic tool that may help predict patient outcomes and guide treatment decisions.

 ## Project Structure
 The project consists of 9 Python scripts, each serving a unique purpose in the data analysis pipeline.
 Three of these scripts generate visualizations to aid in interpreting the data.
 The data was collected from a de-identified excel sheet built during a study approved by the Tufts Medical Center Institutional Review Board (IRB# 00004908) Titled “A Prospective study of Vasoreactivity and Mortality in WHO Group 3 Pulmonary Hypertension”.
 As a non-interventional study, it was not entered into clinicaltrials.gov.
+The variables collected included demographics, clinical characteristics, brain natriuretic peptide (BNP), 6-minute walk distance (6MWD), pulmonary function tests (PFTs), pulmonary hemodynamics, echocardiographic parameters of right atrium size, right ventricular size and function, left atrial size, left ventricle ejection fraction, and survival.
+Measurements were recorded within 90 days of the right heart catheterization.
+The survival period was defined as the time between the baseline RHC and either death or the study end date of January 17, 2024.
+Statistical analysis was used to see the affects of these variables on mortality within this cohort

 ### Python Scripts